-Capital Assets: All capital assets are carried at cost on date of acquisition (or in the case of gifts, at acquisition value on the date of donation), less accumulated depreciation (or in the case of assets leased under capital leases, net of accumulated amortization).
+Capital Assets: All capital assets are carried at cost on date of acquisition (or in the case of gifts, at fair value on the date of donation, and in the case of right of use assets for leased property and equipment, an amount equal to the lease liability at lease inception), less accumulated depreciation.
 UAB computes depreciation for buildings and building improvements (15-40 years) and for fixed equipment systems (3-20 years) using a component method.
-Depreciation of land improvements (40 years), library collection (10 years), and inventoried equipment (3-20 years) is computed on a straight-line basis.
+Depreciation of land improvements (40 years), library collection (10 years), inventoried equipment (3-20 years), and right of use assets (3-40 years) is computed on a straight-line basis.
 The University Hospital uses guidelines established by the American Hospital Association to assign useful lives to inventoried equipment.

-Capital assets acquired under capital leases are amortized over the shorter of the lives of the respective leases or the estimated useful lives of the assets.
+Right of use assets acquired are amortized over the shorter of the lives of the respective leases or the estimated useful lives of the underlying assets.
 Capital assets acquired through federal grants and contracts in which the Federal government retains a reversionary interest are capitalized and depreciated.